j6villanueva/cse15l-lab-reports/Lab Report 1 - Remote Access and Filesystem.md

 ## Trying Some Commands
 ![Trying Some Commands](LabWeek1.3.png)

     I tried the LS, cd, PWD, MKDIR, and cp commands.
-What’s neat about this is all you have to do is type out “—help” after a command and it gives you a layout of what you can do with that command.
+PWD let me look a my current directory is helpful for finding where I am.
+The ls command showed me what is in my directory.
+I was able move to directories by using the cd command.
+Even more than that, all you have to do is type out “—help” after a command and it gives you a layout of what you can do with that command.
 I noticed immediately that by typing MKDIR I got an error and was easily helped by using “—help”.
 ---
 ## Moving Files with scp
 ![Moving Files with scp](LabWeek1.4.png)